 Bee’s Wrap is a fantastic way to take care of the food in your fridge.
 Instead of using disposable or plastic wraps, consider reaching for reusable (and compostable!) materials to seal your food for freshness.

 From produce bags to sandwich wraps to custom-cut rolls, Bee’s Wrap has a wide variety of options for keeping things fresh without adding to the planet’s plastic pollution problem.
-Plus, they’re on a mission to protect the bees!
+Plus, they’re a great gift or sustainable stocking stuffer — and they’re on a mission to protect the bees!

 Here are the helpers making a difference in food waste

 Taking control of your own kitchen is the easiest and best place to start making a difference, but if you want to dive even deeper into preventing food waste, there are fantastic organizations to get involved with at both community and global levels.